shahrukh-naeem92/timezone-converter/readme.md

 Rename .env.example to .env and change configuration values as per requirements.

-Run migrations by running command 'php artisan migrate' from project root.
+Run migrations by running command 'php artisan migrate' and 'php artisan key:generate' from project root.

+Adjust the permissions and ownership of storage folder as per requirements.

 Configure web server with public folder as document root and index.php as index file.